-5. Additional support for learning available to pupils with special educational needs

-As part of our budget we receive 'notional SEND funding'.
-This funding is used to ensure that the quality of teaching is good in the school and that there are sufficient resources to deploy additional and different teaching for pupils requiring SEND support.
+5. Additional support for learning available to pupils with special educational needs of teaching is good in the school and that there are sufficient resources to deploy additional and different teaching for pupils requiring SEND support.
 The amount of support required for each pupil to make good progress will be different in each case and a full list of the interventions offered is on our class provision maps.
 In very few cases a very high level of resource is required.
 The funding arrangements require schools to provide up to £6000 per year of resource for pupils with high needs, and above that amount the Local Authority should provide top up to the school.